reynaldomarchell/project-hci/README.md

 # KTP Online

-This project I made for completing Human and Computer Interaction courses.
+I made this project for completing Human and Computer Interaction courses.
 Basically this is just front-end side without any back-end inside.
 I'm using Bootstrap 5 for the styles, and JavaScript for input logic.

 ![preview img](assets/home.png)
 ![preview img](assets/contact.png)